MaciekBielski/cLabs/README.md

 * `packaged_task`
   - wrapper for a function thread
+  - by itself does not create separate thread,
+  - has to return each time, this is not to express coroutine's behavior,
   - simplifies connecting tasks
   - packaged task is resources owner so it cannot be copied - explicit `move{}` for a template